SCIInstitute/CMP/ReadMe.txt

 sequelae in any tissue or organism.

 This codebase implements an interface to clustering and visualizing cell classes from CMP image data.
-It was created for the Robert Marc Lab by Josh Cates (SCI Institute) as part of a project with the TVC Software Development Center.
+It was created for the Marc/Jones Lab by Josh Cates (SCI Institute) as part of a project with the TVC Software Development Center.